 Melton Center scholarships:

 - Hebrew University Rothberg International School - Hebrew University offers merit and need-based scholarships.
 In addition, the Melton Center for Jewish Studies offers up to $5,000 for study at Hebrew University through the Ellen E. and Victor J. Cohn Scholarship Fund.
 DEADLINES: Dec.
 1, 2019 for spring semester and Feb.
 24, 2020 for summer and fall, 2020.

-- Vilnius University - Study Yiddish throught the Vilnius Yiddish Summer Institute in Lithuania.
+- Study Yiddish this summer in Europe or Israel.
 No previous knowledge of Yiddish necessary.
 The Melton Center for Jewish Studies offers generous scholarships for this program through the George and Emily Severinghaus Beck Scholarship Fund.
 DEADLINE: Feb.
 25, 2019.

 - Ben-Gurion University of the Negev - Through a special agreement with Ben Gurion University, up to $3,000 for study at BGU can be available to Ohio State students.
 Email firstname.lastname@example.org for more information.